Amid all the fuss, Croton propagation is one of the easiest things to do if you have time.

 When to Propagate the Croton?

-Last but not least, you must only try and propagate a Croton during its mature phase, as propagation might kill a baby Croton.
+Besides, you must only try and propagate a Croton during its mature phase, as young Crotons do not have developed roots to survive the propagation shock.

 Additionally, you can propagate when Croton gets too leggy or bushy if you have no idea of its maturity.